Nanci Griffith. Courtesy The New York Times

 Nanci Griffith, Jim Rooney, center, and John Prine hug after a performance by Nanci Griffith and John Prine at the Americana Music Association awards show in Nashville, Tenn., Thursday, Sept.
 17, 2009.
 (AP Photo/Josh Anderson)

 Yet there wasn’t a whiff of the academic about this.
 Aided by her longtime producer Jim Rooney (pictured above with Griffith and John Prine), these albums sounded all very personal for her.
 She sang all of the songs though sometimes with guest performers.
-Her starkly testifying interpretation of Van Zandt’s “Tecumseh Valley” carried at least as much emotional weight as the songwriter’s own, given that it is the tragic story of a young woman, named Caroline.
+Her starkly testifying interpretation of Van Zandt’s “Tecumseh Valley” carried at least as much emotional weight as the songwriter’s own, given that it is the tragic story of a young woman, named Caroline, whose desperate lack of means forces her to sell her body, before fate catches up to her.
 3

 Part of the song’s genius is Van Zandt’s understated narrative voice.
 A recent You Tube comment, remembering both artists, cherished the line: “and it seemed to me, the sunshine walked beside her.”